Misinformation about the Silk Road Case

 Note: Blake Benthall, the co-owner of Silk Road 2.0, a larger replica with more sales per month— arrested in 2014 on the same charges Ross was—was freed after 13 days in jail and faced only tax evasion fines.

-See Nonviolent Trial Charges, and Overcharged, and Sentencing Disparity.
+See All Non-violent Trial Charges and Convictions and Extreme Sentencing Disparity.

 “Ross was the only one running Silk Road the entire time”